Nonchord tone: Neighbor tone

-A neighbour tone is where you step up or down from a note (or chord tone) and then move back to the original note.
+A neighbour tone is where there is a step up or down from a note (or chord tone) and then move back to the original note.

 Suspension and retardation

-A suspension (SUS) (sometimes referred to as a syncope) occurs when the harmony shifts from one chord to another, but one or more notes of the first chord (the preparation) are either temporarily held over into or are played again against the second chord (against which they are nonchord tones called the suspension) before resolving downwards to a chord tone by step (the resolution).
+A suspension (SUS) (sometimes referred to as a syncope) occurs when the harmony shifts from one chord to another, but one or more notes of the first chord (the preparation) are either temporarily held over into or are played again against the following chord (against which they are nonchord tones called the suspension) before resolving downwards to a chord tone by step (the resolution).
 The whole process is called a suspension as well as the specific nonchord tone(s).

 Suspensions may be further described with two numbers: (1) the interval between the suspended note and the bass note and (2) the interval between the resolution and the bass note.
 The most common suspensions are 4–3 suspension, 7–6 suspension, or 9–8 suspension.
-Note that except for the 9–8 suspensions, the numbers are typically referred to using the simple intervals, so for instance, if the intervals are actually an 11th and a 10th (the first example below), you would typically call it a 4–3 suspension.
+Note that except for the 9–8 suspensions, the numbers are typically referred to using the simple intervals, so for instance, if the intervals are actually an 11th and a 10th (the first example below), one would typically call it a 4–3 suspension.
 If the bass note is suspended, then the interval is calculated between the bass and the part that is most dissonant with it, often resulting in a 2–3 suspension.

 Suspensions must resolve downwards.
 If a tied note is prepared like a suspension but resolves upwards, it is called a retardation.
 Common retardations include 2–3 and 7–8 retardations.

 Decorated suspensions are common and consist of portamentos or double eighth notes, the second being a lower neighbor tone.

-A chain of suspensions constitutes the fourth species of counterpoint; an example may be found in the second movement of Arcangelo Corelli's Christmas Concerto.
+A chain of suspensions constitutes the fourth species of counterpoint; an example may be found in the second movement of Corelli's Christmas Concerto.